 First aid manuals with information on diseases and wound treatment.

-2. Water filter – Without safe drinking water, life as we know it can not exist.
+2. Water filter – Without safe drinking water, society and life as we know it can not exist.
 Diseases like Cholera, Typhoid, E. Coli, Cryptosporidiosis, Giardiasis, Shigella and Salmonella can wipe out entire communities in a matter of days.

 How much ammo should I stockpile for SHTF?
 If teotwawki happened tomorrow, how much ammo should I have?
 What types of ammo should I have for SHTF?
 How much ammo should I have for teotwawki?